 Approach routes to the site, and access within the development should be accessible to all, giving the highest priority to walking, then cycling and public transport, and should meet the travel needs of people with mobility impairments.

 By following best practice, new access roads and residential streets, and alterations to existing ones, will include:

-- permeability for sustainable modes with safe, direct and continuous routes for walking, cycling and public transport users to, from and within the site, connecting with surrounding paths and highways; and
+- permeability for sustainable modes with safe, direct and continuous routes for walking, cycling and public transport users within the site, connecting with surrounding paths and highways; and

 - measures to minimise car traffic, exclude through-routes for motor vehicles, and to discourage vehicle speeds exceeding 20mph; and

 - a family-friendly environment in a high quality public realm, with opportunities for play in residential streets, and a safe environment at day and night.